raspberrypilearning/lego-robot-car/en/step_5.md

 --- task ---

-Use whatever LEGO elements you have to construct the robot and use your imagination.
+Use whatever LEGO® elements you have to construct the robot and use your imagination.

 --- /task ---